-Karen Lawson: Disruption is Old News
+Karen Lawson, MD of Spotify: Disruption is Old News

 Disruption is a common topic across Australian businesses and corporations today.